recaptime-dev/squad-wiki/README.md

 [^3]: That's just a project wiki redirect for `mkdocs-material` PyPi package on our side, will be enabled soon.

-If you're a squad member (or someone who get allowlisted for access) and you need the internal version, [sign in here](https://internal.squad.lorebooks.eu.org) or [learn more in handbook](https://squad.lorebooks.eu.org/go/internal-handbook).
+If you're a squad member (or someone who get allowlisted for access) and you need the internal version, [sign in here](https://internal.squad.lorebooks.eu.org) or [learn more in handbook](https://wiki.recaptime.dev/go/internal-handbook).

 ## Where it's been deployed

 We use Netlify to host stuff, although we use GitLab CI to do the deployment itself.
-The website is accessible at [`squad.lorebooks.eu.org`](https://squad.lorebooks.eu.org) [^2] while we're ironing out the migration plan until further notice.[^1]
+The website is accessible at [`wiki.recaptime.dev`](https://wiki.recaptime.dev) [^2] while we're ironing out the migration plan until further notice.[^1]

-## Contributing to thr wiki
+## Contributing to the wiki

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.
 By submitting patches, you agree to the Community Code of Conduct and Linux DCO.

 [^1]: We'll be working on the deployments itself soonish.
-[^2]: if you'r coming from `wiki.recaptime.eu.org`, you should be autoredirected behind the scenes.
+[^2]: In the past, it is accessible through `squad.lorebooks.eu.org`, but since we purchased the `recaptime.dev` domain, we'll be doing a redirect in the future.